 Adding contractors, vendors and additional third parties to the production process increases the risk of error and miscommunication exponentially.
-Not only do you have production work occurring in different locations by different teams, each team might be using their own tracking software for their scope of work.
+Not only do you have production work occurring in different locations by different teams, but each team might also be using their own tracking software for their scope of work.
 Accounting for all the moving parts—materials, people, teams, quality, supply chains, product cycles, etc.—gets tricky.

 Historically, manufacturing organizations have used tools that are driven by fixed start and end dates.
 They’re too rigid to accommodate the changes inherent to project and production work.
 The schedule is often overseen by one person, so the rest of the team—and teams—don’t have visibility into what’s happening.
 Plus, manual updates are laborious and can’t keep up with the rate of change.
 So, as priorities shift, and events occur that delay production or shipping, there’s no way for teams to see this reflected in the project schedule and react immediately.